dominicrodger/couchbase-live-london-2014/source/anatomy_of_an_app.rst

     Track 2 session by **Matthew Revell & J Chris Anderson**, **Couchbase**, 11:05am, 2nd April 2014.

+J Chris Anderson demonstrated a web app somewhat similar to Snapchat, which:

-* Uses Couchbase for asset storage and keyspace management;
+* uses Couchbase for asset storage and keyspace management;
-* Doesn't require complex queries - build your Couchbase key using predictable key patterns;
+* doesn't require complex queries - build your Couchbase key using predictable key patterns;
-* Couchbase provides ordering, immutable keys and expiry;
+* uses Couchbase to provide ordering, immutable keys and expiry;
-* Built with Express, React.js and PubNub.
+* is built with Express, React.js and PubNub.

 How it works
 ------------